fadyZaherEng/flutter_video_trimmer/example/README.md

     path:

 ```
-Before using this example directly in a Flutter app, don't forget to add the tz_trimmer &
+Before using this example directly in a Flutter app, don't forget to add the flutter_video_trimmer_ios_android &
 image_picker packages to your pubspec.yaml file.
 You can try out this example by replacing the entire content of main.dart file of a newly created
 Flutter project.